Start your 30 day free trial.

 How it works

 Gremlin uses Amazon CloudWatch to monitor your service in real time.
-To do this, you must first map your service to an Elastic Load Balancer (ELB).
-Gremlin will use the ELB's metrics as an indicator of service health while running tests.
+To do this, you must first map your service to an Application Load Balancer (ALB) or Classic Load Balancer.
+Gremlin will use the load balancer's metrics as an indicator of service health while running tests.

 Enabling AWS Intelligent Health Checks